 Oil filter study done, showing that Mobile One filters the best all around filter.
 The down side is price.
 But you do get what you pay for in life.

-Posted by Head Mechanic, filed under Information.
-Date: September 26, 2007, 1:23 pm | No Comments »
+Posted by mechanic, filed under Information.
+Date: September 26, 2007, 1:23 pm | Comments Off on Oil Filters

 26 Sep